Hull Maritime Museum: Exhibits and collections

 The period of time covered by the exhibits extends back to the Bronze Age and through the Middle Ages, but the museum primarily concerns itself with Hull's maritime history from the 19th century onward.
 The museum's exhibits are arranged along the following primary themes:

 Arctic whaling heritage

 The museum dedicates an entire gallery to Hull's whaling industry, which peaked in the early 19th century.
 Dozens of vessels ventured into the Arctic waters (particularly those around Greenland) during this period.
 The gallery contains personal effects, shipboard items, models, and artwork (including the largest collection of scrimshaw in Europe), and Inuit artifacts, including a kayak.
+The revamped museum contains a 40 foot long skeleton of a North Atlantic right whale which was hunted to the brink of extinction during the whaling era.

 North Sea fishing industry

 The city's fishing industry rose to prominence in the mid-19th century, and one gallery of the museum documents the history of the industry as it expanded from the North Sea into more northerly waters.
 This gallery makes use of models of the industry's various ocean-going vessels, from simple cobles to large trawlers.